sandrayoe/MPLAB_MMS/README.md

 MPLAB X IDE, MMS CU 2

 Purpose: read the battery voltage with its ADC value, then transmit it to the web application.
 Print it in console as well as the interface, also acts as the serial monitor.

+Important files: NEMS.c, main.c, adc1.c, tmr3.c

 Ver1 - 28/2/2025 - 13:00pm
 Raw, will be tidied more